How does Tooling U-SME handle its data and IT systems?

 All network services are distributed via an overhead multi-tier ladder rack system.

 The Statement on Auditing Standards No. 70: Service Organizations or SAS 70 is an auditing statement issued by the Auditing Institute of Certified Public Accountants (AICPA).
 SAS 70 defines the professional standards that a service auditor uses to assess the internal controls of a service organization when issuing a service audit report.

-There are two types of reports, both of which the Tooling U-SME data center is compliant with:
+There are two types of reports, both of which the Tooling U-SME data center is compliant:

 - Type I — includes the service auditor's opinion regarding the fairness of the presentation of the service organization's description of the controls that have been placed in operation and the suitability of the design of the controls to achieve the objectives of the control.

-- Type II — includes everything from the Type I report but also the service auditor's opinion regarding whether or not the controls where operating effectively during the time of the review.
+- Type II — includes everything from the Type I report but also the service auditor's opinion regarding whether or not the controls were operating effectively during the time of the review.